-Healthcare Organizations: Electronic Faxing Is Better with Consensus
+Healthcare Organizations: Electronic Faxing Is Better with eFax and Unite

-There are several ways your organization can maintain fax capability — two you probably know about, and a newer one that you probably don’t.
+In fact, there are several ways your organization can maintain fax capability — two you probably know about, and a newer one that you probably don’t.

 On-prem fax hardware (BAD OPTION)